ricardomerlin/FakeBook/README.md

 Open up two seperate terminals:

 * In the first one, cd into frontend and run `npm run dev` to run the frontend server.
-* In the second one, run pipenv shell.
-Cd into backend, and then server, and then run `python app.py` to run the backend.
+* In the second one, cd into backend, and then server.
+Run `pipenv shell`, and then run `python app.py` to run the backend server.

-## Enjoy your time on FakeBook!
+## Enjoy FakeBook!